nuvolaris/nuvolaris-documentation/documentation/installation/how-to-install-on-docker-desktop.md

 Copy in the clipboard the `<url-address>` of the latest version of the installer [from this page](https://github.com/nuvolaris/nuvolaris/releases) for Windows.

-Open the PowerShell (search for "powershell" on search bar), open it and type:
+Open as *administrative* PowerShell: search for "powershell" on search bar, left click on it and select "Run As Administator".
+Then execute:

 ```
 Invoke-WebRequest -Uri <url-address> -out nuv.zip